JVT038/MetaTube/README.md

 Additionally you can create a file called `.flaskenv` and set the environment variables in there.
 An example is provided in [example.flaskenv](example.flaskenv).
 You can use that template and rename the file to `.flaskenv`.

+## Fix the artist values
+So I recently discovered I made a mistake in the process of adding artists to files. <br/>
+Some songs have tags multiple artists, and I noticed these tags were misinterpreted by my audio player. <br/>
+Basically, the `TPE1` tag contained was like this: `['artist 1; artist 2']`, while it should've been `['artist 1', 'artist 2']`. <br/>
+Thanks to [#310](https://github.com/quodlibet/mutagen/issues/310) I discovered this, corrected it in `metadata.py` and wrote a small script in [fixartists.py](fixartists.py) to fix the existing audio files that had the tags in the wrong way. <br/>
+Put all the wrong audio files in one directory, run the file and enter the path to the directory containing the incorrect tags, and it should be fixed. <br/>
+My apologies for this (annoying) bug.
 ## :memo: License ##

 This project is under license from GNUv3.
 For more details, see the [LICENSE](LICENSE) file.<br/>